 6. Florida Panther National Wildlife Refuge

-Located on Florida’s southwest coast near Fort Myers, the Florida Panther National Wildlife Refuge is thought by many biologists to be the last viable breeding colony of Florida panthers in the eastern portion of the country.
+Located on Florida’s southwest coast near Fort Myers, I had the incredible opportunity to visit the Florida Panther National Wildlife Refuge.
+As I stepped onto the refuge, I couldn’t help but feel the anticipation in the air, knowing that this place is considered by many biologists to be the last viable breeding colony of Florida panthers in the eastern portion of the country.

 7. Calusa Nature Center and Planetarium

 Located on Ortiz Avenue in Fort Myers, I recently had the pleasure of visiting the Calusa Nature Center and Planetarium.
 Let me tell you, it was an experience that left me completely captivated and engaged for hours.

 As I entered the center, I was immediately drawn to the lush aviary, which housed a variety of colorful and exotic birds.
 It was like stepping into a tropical paradise, surrounded by the vibrant sights and sounds of nature.
 I couldn’t help but marvel at the different species of birds flying freely in their spacious enclosures.

 Moving on, I made my way to the museum, where a wealth of fascinating exhibits awaited me.
 From displays showcasing the region’s rich natural history to educational exhibits about local wildlife, I found myself immersed in a world of knowledge and discovery.
 The museum’s carefully curated collections provided valuable insights into the diverse ecosystems of the area.

 One of the highlights of my visit was exploring the nature trails that meandered through the center.
 These well-maintained paths allowed me to immerse myself in the beauty of nature, surrounded by towering trees and the soothing sounds of birdsong.
 It was a refreshing escape from the bustling city, and I could easily understand why families and nature enthusiasts frequented this place.